tevaughan/region-fill-dirichlet/README.md

 ## Idea for Even Faster Performance

-In a large, filled region, the gradient of the pixel-values tends toward planar smoothness in the vicinity of every filled pixel that is farther than a handfull of pixels from the border of the filled region.
+In a large, filled region, the pixel-values are very smoothly distributed across space in the vicinity of every filled pixel that is farther than a handfull of pixels from the border of the filled region.
 This suggests an approach based on linear interpolation.
 The intrinsic geometry of the underlying pixel-grid suggests interpolation over squares.

 ### Prepare Mask